 Grant making process

-Funding opportunities and deadlines for the submission of applications are published on our website, on external websites, in specialist journals and on grants databases.
+Funding opportunities and deadlines for the submission of applications are published on our website, on stakeholder websites, through specialist networks and social media.
 Email notifications are sent to those on our grants database.
 Application forms, guidelines and Terms and Conditions for each grant can be found in Funding opportunities.

 The application process